FMFI-UK-1-AIN-412/proof-assistant/docs/USER_GUIDE.md

 # User guide for the proof assistant

-This guide shows the power of the proof assistant.
-Section 1 shows information how to enter formulas to the assistant.
+This guide shows the capabilities along with the user interface of the proof assistant.
+Section 1 informs how to enter formulas to the assistant.
 Section 2 shows example assignments with solutions.
 Section 3 describes the implemented rules known to the assistant.

 ## Section 1
 To enter a set of formulas to the proof assistant, enter each formalized formula to a separate line.
 The assistant has one unary operator `-` (negation) and three binary operators `&` (and), `|` (or), `->` (implication).
 Each formula with a binary operator must be inside parentheses.
 So instead of `a & b` one must write `(a & b)`.

 First order formulas can be written as `\forall x P(x)` or `\exists x P(x)` notice the space between `x` and `P`.

-Examples of a good formulas:
+Examples of good formulas:
 ```
 p
 (p->q)